jyksnw/yv-votd/README.md

 ## Caching

-The YouVersion VOTD CLI caches each day's verse of the day in a dated file found in the `$GOPATH/bin/.votd` folder.
-For example, if the YouVersion VOTD CLI was executed for the first time on 10/30/2018 the resulting response would be cached in the file `$GOPATH/bin/.votd/20181030`.
-Removing this file or this folder will result in the YouVersion VOTD CLI to re-fetch the current verse of the day.
+The application caches each day's verse of the day in a dated file found in the `$GOPATH/bin/.votd` folder.
+For example, if the application was executed for the first time on 10/30/2018 the resulting response would be cached in the file `$GOPATH/bin/.votd/20181030`.
+Removing this file or this folder will result in the application to re-fetch the current verse of the day.

 ## Example Usage

-The YouVersion VOTD CLI could be used to print the current verse of the day to any new terminal windows by setting up your `.bashrc` or `.bash_profile` with the following (assuming that the `$GOPATH/bin` directory is on your `$PATH`):
+The application could be used to print the current verse of the day to any new terminal windows by setting up your `.bashrc` or `.bash_profile` with the following (assuming that the `$GOPATH/bin` directory is on your `$PATH`):

 ```bash
 export YOUVERSION_VOTD_TOKEN={your_developer_token}